Yuji Ide: Early career

 Born in Saitama, Saitama, Ide started his racing career in 1990 with kart racing.
 In 1991, he won the Kantou National Cup Kart Championship.
-In 1992 he was second in the Regional Kart Championship East Kantou series A1 Class and also won the Japan Kart Grand Prix SS stock class National GP.
-The following year he joined the All-Japan Kart Championship Series Formula A Class before progressing to the All-Japan Formula Three Championship.
+In 1992, he was second in the Regional Kart Championship East Kantou series A1 Class and also won the Japan Kart Grand Prix SS stock class National GP.
+The following year, he joined the All-Japan Kart Championship Series Formula A Class before progressing to the All-Japan Formula Three Championship.

-In 1999 he came second in the All Japan GT Championship GT300 Class Series.
+In 1999, Ide came second in the All Japan GT Championship GT300 Class Series.
 He was also the Formula Dream series champion in Japan.
-In 2002 Ide joined the French Formula Three Championship series and finished in seventh place.
+In 2002, Ide joined the French Formula Three Championship series and finished in seventh place.
 The following year, 2003, he joined the All Japan Championship Formula Nippon Series and also finished seventh.
 In 2004, he claimed third spot before going on to win the Super Endurance Race Class 3 Series.
 He finished his first stint in Formula Nippon finishing second in the 2005 championship.